Leody Taveras Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.57 team ERA that is No. 1 among all MLB pitching staffs.
+- The Astros' 3.56 team ERA ranks first across all MLB pitching staffs.

-- Astros pitchers combine to rank 15th in baseball in home runs allowed (88 total, 1.1 per game).
+- Astros pitchers combine to give up 90 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- Blanco gets the start for the Astros, his fifth of the season.
-He is 1-0 with a 4.63 ERA and 37 strikeouts in 35 2/3 innings pitched.

-- In his most recent appearance on Saturday, the righty threw six innings against the Los Angeles Dodgers, giving up three earned runs while surrendering two hits.
+- In his most recent outing on Sunday against the Los Angeles Dodgers, the righty threw six innings, allowing one earned run while surrendering three hits.

-- In 13 games this season, the 29-year-old has put up a 4.63 ERA and 9.5 strikeouts per nine innings, while giving up a batting average of .259 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.